spacemeshos/product/product_plan.md

 In addition support for many-to-many payments and app micropayments with both `Spacemesh Coins` and tokens is added to the platform.

+We also introduce an improved user experience for working with dapps on any platform without having to ship a browser extension for web based dapps.

 ### Main new features
 1. `Payment channels` - user-to-user, app-to-user and user-to-app `Spacemesh Coins` and tokens transactions support

 2. `Spacemesh SDK` - an SDK for building Spacemesh apps

-3. A workflow to sign transactions in any dapp using a mobile native `Spacemesh Wallet App`
+3. A unified workflow for signing transactions in any dapp on any platform using a mobile native `Spacemesh Wallet App`

 ### Main new components
 1. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels

 2. `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps

-3. `Spacemesh Wallet app` - a mobile native for Android and iOS that supports bio authentication for user sign-in and a workflow to sign transactions in dapps.
+3. `Spacemesh Wallet app` - a mobile native for Android and iOS that enables users to log-in to their wallet using the device's bio authentication capabilities and to sign transactions initiated on any dapp with the wallet

+4. `Spacemesh Web Service` - a web service that is used in the new transaction signing workflow

 ### Use cases
 1. App publisher adds `Spacemesh Coins` features to its web app

 2. App publisher adds token-based functionality to its web app

-3. User installs the `Spacemesh Wallet App` on his mobile device and uses his device bio auth capabilities (finger thumb detection, face detection, etc...) to log into the App.
+3. User installs the `Spacemesh Wallet App` on his mobile device and uses his device bio auth capabilities (finger thumb detection, face detection, etc...) to log into the App

-4. User uses a `Spacemesh powered apps` and sign transactions using his `Spacemesh Wallet App`.
+4. User uses a `Spacemesh powered apps` on any Internet enabled platofrm and signs transactions using his `Spacemesh Wallet App`

+4.1 User provides his public wallet address to a `Spacemesh Powered App` 4.2 To preform a transaction (offchain or onchain), the app sends a transaction meta-data to a web service 4.3 The `Spacemesh Web service` pushes a notification to the user's mobile wallet 4.4 User recieves the notificaiton on his mobile device and taps to review it 4.5 `Spacemesh Wallet App` is opened, user signs-in to it using a bio auth method, and the app presents the transaction detils
+4.6 User reviews and authorizes the transaction
+4.7 The `Spacemesh Wallet App` sends the signed transaction to the `Spacemesh Web Service` 4.5 The `Spacemesh Powered App` receives the signed transaction and executes it (onchain or offchain)

 ----